keyskull/post/posts/English/A Few Ways of Using Free Resources to Create a Personal Website..md

 On the internet, always having somewhere is hiding treasure, they're all waiting for you to explore.
 I'm gonna share a few ways about how to using free resources to create a personal website.

 **1. Github.io**
+A service which provided a free hosting to you to host static pages. they've clear

 > Written with [StackEdit](https://stackedit.io/).